ZONESTAR3D/Document-and-User-Guide/common/set_offset.md

 The following figure describes the "Probe Offset" setting of the original print head of Z9V5Pro/Z8PM4 with PL-08N leveling sensor and a Direct Drive Extruder with 3D touch bed leveling sensor.
 If you changed the print head, you need to change the "Probe Offset" too.
 ![](./offset/probeoffset.jpg)
 ### Set "Probe Offset" on LCD screen
-You can set the "home offset" on the LCD screen if there is a menu to set them.
+You can set the "home offset" on the LCD screen if there is a menu to set them on your LCD screen.
 ![](./offset/probe_offset_menu.jpg)
 ### Set "Probe Offset" by run a gcode command
-You can use M851 command to set the home offset, the syntax is as follows:
+You can send a M851 command to the printer to set the home offset, the syntax is as follows:
 >
     M851 Xxx.x Yyy.y Zzz.z  ; set X/Y/Z offset, change xx.x yy.y zz.z to the value you need to set
     M500                    ; store to the NVRAM of control board